See also: Why the Anglican Church? Part 1

 It doesn’t even say anything about how, specifically, you get to heaven — and what happens to those who don’t believe correctly.

 No, the Nicene Creed is mainly about Jesus.
 Because if you call yourself a Christian, what else matters?

 My childhood was shaped by the question of how to be a proper Jew.
 I thought I had to check off a list of certain behaviors: mainly, keeping kosher and strictly keeping the Sabbath (no electricity, driving, spending money, or carrying heavy things, depending on the denomination).

 My early adulthood was shaped by the question of how to be a “real” Christian: reading my Bible for no less than an hour a day.
 Evangelizing people so I wouldn’t be held accountable for their souls.
 Attending Bible study and being active in ministry in some form, not limiting my Christian activities to just Sunday.

-But saying the Creed during the Episcopal church service reminds me to keep it simple, because it is: if you can agree with the central doctrines above, you are a Christian.
+But saying the Creed during the Anglican church service reminds me to keep it simple, because it is: if you can agree with the central doctrines above, you are a Christian.
 Period.
 Everything else requires wisdom and discernment, which looks different to each individual.